Baptism for Children, Youth, and Adults

 During baptism, the entire congregation makes a vow to strengthen your child’s family ties to the household of God by wrapping arms of love and words of the gospel around your family.
 Inherent in this vow is a commitment by each church member to fully and sacrificially support the Christian education of the congregation’s children and youth.

 When baptized children grow to the age of adult responsibility, they need to make their own personal and public confession of faith.
-This is why we offer a confirmation class for children in 8th grade and older.
+This is why we offer a confirmation class for youth in 8th grade and older.
 Through your training and the church family’s support, your child, we pray, will come to make a personal and public profession of faith in Christ and recognize his or her dependence on God alone for salvation (Ephesians 2:8-9).

 What do I need to do to arrange a baptism?